Finding a Cure for HIV

 There are also several factors specific to HIV and how it acts in the body that contribute to the time it is taking to find a cure.
 First, HIV produces proteins specifically designed to defeat our natural immune responses.
 Secondly, HIV not only exists in several different strains, but also mutates (makes changes in its genetic code) so quickly that it can bypass our immune system's attacks and develop drug resistance.

 HIV "hides" from our immune system by inserting its genetic material into our own genes.
-Its genetic material (DNA) can hide in our bodies in inactive infected cells that our immune system does not recognize (viral reservoirs; more details below).
+Its genetic material (DNA) can hide in our bodies in inactive infected cells that our immune system does not recognize (HIV reservoirs; more details below).
 HIV can also remain where the immune system has limited access, such as in the brain and in certain important parts of our lymph nodes.

 Current HIV drugs cannot remove HIV's DNA from these cells or directly clear infected cells, but they do keep the virus from reproducing in large amounts.
 To provide a cure, we would need to understand where these viral reservoirs are located, how they form, and how to get rid of them.